 Protecting data and our information systems is of crucial importance to every employer, whether a private company or a public agency.
 Loyola's Master of Science in Legal Studies (MLS) with a specialization in Cybersecurity & Data Privacy Law, will immerse you in the relevant law and teach you the tools and skills to comply with legal requirements to protect information and data, making you an asset to current or future employer.

-The MLS program can be completed in one year, full-time or over the course of two years, part-time.
+The MLS program can be completed in 18 months.
 Loyola offers evening courses as well as traditional day courses to provide greater flexibility for your schedule and lifestyle.

 The MLS degree requires 26 total units of credit.
 The Cybersecurity & Data Privacy Specialization will be recognized upon the satisfactory completion of 18 units of coursework in addition to the first-year course in Criminal Law and Legal Methods I and II.
 This includes 11 units of required courses and 7 units of electives.